fritzhuie/fritzhuie/README.md

 ### Hi there 👋

-I'm a gaming industry veteran and full stack developer.
-I'm currently working on dungeon crawler card battler, and completing a full stack development at General Assembly.
+I'm a gaming industry veteran, and full stack developer.

+I'm currently working on a dungeon crawler card game called Generative Adversaries.

 I'm looking to collaborate on social expriences, games, and other fun projects!